UCBoulder/EcoGenoRisk/README.md

 Introduction
 ============
-EcoGenoRisk a risk assessment tool designed to assess the risk a synthetic organism can introduce into the environment.
+EcoGenoRisk is designed to assess the risk a synthetic organism can introduce into the environment.

 EcoGenoRisk is composed of HazID, EnvCen, and RiskQ(under development).